Open for one new engagement · Q3 2026 Fractional CTO · Agency Mentor Berlin · Remote

 Hand-off

 The goal is systems that run without me.
-We end when you're stronger — usually 6–12 months in.
+We end when you're stronger, usually 6 to 12 months in.

 About